 Think of hosting as the online real estate where your website will live.
 Needless to say, it’s important to build your website on a solid foundation.

-The quality of your web host (among other factors) determines the speed and reliability of your website.
+The quality of your web host (among other factors) determines your website’s speed and reliability.
 If your hosting service goes down, so does your website.
 So, be sure to look for hosting services with reliable service ( or “uptime”) and fast server speeds.

 Some hosting services offer all-in-one packages that include using their website builder software.
 And that sounds great until you realize that you can’t ever move your website from that host.